Skip to main content

 Configuration in JupiterOne

-To install the HashiCorp Vault integration in JupiterOne, navigate to the Integrations tab in JupiterOne and select HashiCorp Vault.
-Click New Instance to begin configuring your integration with the following settings:
+Navigate to the Integrations tab in JupiterOne and select HashiCorp Vault.
+Click New Instance and select an authentication section.

-Click Create once all values are provided to finalize the integration.
+Click Create once all required fields are provided.

 Next steps